Powerful state of Swaziland. Full description of Swaziland

 KINGDOM OF SWAZILAND

-State in the southeast of Africa.
+State in southeast Africa.
 In the east it borders with Mozambique, in the southeast, south, west and north - with South Africa.
 The area of the country is 17363 km2.
-In the west of the country there is a mountain range that rises up to 1220 m, in the center there is a plateau, the average height of which is about 610 m, the east of the country is occupied by a low-lying veldt.
-The main rivers of the country are the Komati, Bolshoy Ustu and Umbeluzi.
+In the west of the country there is a mountain range rising up to 1220 m, in the center - a plateau, the average height of which is about 610 m, the east of the country is occupied by a low-lying veld.
+The main rivers of the country are the Komati, the Great Usutu and the Umbeluzi.

-The Swaziland Royal House has been known for over 400 years and is one of the oldest in Africa.
-At the end of the 19th century, after the Boer War, Swaziland came under the control of the Union of South Africa.
+The Royal House of Swaziland has been known for over 400 years and is one of the oldest in Africa.
+At the end of the 19th century, after the Anglo-Boer War, Swaziland came under the control of the Union of South Africa.
 In 1907, Swaziland was placed under the jurisdiction of the British High Commissioner for South Africa.
 In 1967, the country received the right to self-government, and on September 6, 1968, full independence.
-In 1973, the constitution was abolished and political activity was prohibited.
-For four years after the death of King Sobuza II, there was no ruler in the country - it was decided which of the 67 sons of the monarch should take the throne.
-This problem was resolved in 1986.
+In 1973, the constitution was abolished and political activity banned.
+For four years after the death of King Sobuz II, there was no ruler in the country - it was decided which of the 67 sons of the monarch should take the throne.
+This problem was solved in 1986.
 Swaziland is a member of the UN, IMF, FAO, WHO, Organization of African Unity.
 British Commonwealth of Nations.

-The sights of the country are National park and the Malotozha waterfall; in Lobamba - the National Museum of Swaziland, the parliament building, the village of the queen mother.
+The highlights of the country are national park and waterfall Malotozha; in Lobamba - National Museum of Swaziland, Parliament House, Queen Mother's Village.

 Encyclopedia: cities and countries.
 2008 .

-Swaziland (Kingdom of Swaziland) is a state in southern Africa.
-Occupies an area of 17.4 thousand square kilometers; population 1.3 million, mainly Swazis.
+Swaziland (Kingdom of Swaziland, Kingdom of Swaziland) is a state in southern Africa.
+It occupies an area of 17.4 thousand square kilometers; population 1.3 million, mostly Swazi.
 The official language is English and Swazi.
 Believers are mostly Christians, a third of the population adhere to local traditional beliefs.
-Administrative divisions: 4 districts.
-The capital is Mbabane (seat of the government) and Lobamba (seat of the king and seat of the legislature).
-Part of the Commonwealth.
+Administrative-territorial division: 4 districts.
+The capital is Mbabane (seat of government) and Lobamba (residence of the king and seat of the legislature).
+Included in the Commonwealth.
 Swaziland is a constitutional monarchy.
 The head of state is the king.
-The legislature is a bicameral parliament (Senate and House of Assembly).
+The legislature is a bicameral parliament (the Senate and the House of Assembly).

-The surface is the Weld plateau (height up to 1445 m), descending in steps from west to east.
+The surface is the Veld plateau (height up to 1445 m), decreasing in ledges from west to east.
 The climate is transitional from subtropical to tropical, arid.
-Average monthly temperatures in summer are 20-24 ° С, in winter 12-15 ° С, precipitation is from 500 to 1400 mm per year.
+The average monthly temperatures in summer are 20-24 °С, in winter 12-15 °С, precipitation is from 500 to 1400 mm per year.
 Savannah.
-In the late 1830s. on the territory of Swaziland, a large association of Swazi tribes arose.
+At the end of the 1830s. a large association of Swazi tribes arose on the territory of Swaziland.
 In 1903-68.
-Swaziland - British protectorate (cm.
-United Kingdom)...
+Swaziland - protectorate of Great Britain (cm.
+Great Britain).
 Independent state since 1968.

-Economically underdeveloped agrarian country.
-Main crops: corn, sugarcane, citrus fruits, pineapples, cotton.
-Remote pasture animal husbandry.
+Economically underdeveloped agricultural country.
+Main agricultural crops: corn, sugarcane, citrus fruits, pineapples, cotton.
+Transhumance-pasture animal husbandry.
 Mining of asbestos, coal, iron ore.
-Artificial plantations have been created on the site of the cleared primary forests.
+Artificial afforestations have been created on the site of the reduced primary forests.
 Logging.
-Sugar, woodworking, fruit canning factories.
+Sugar, woodworking, canning factories.
 Main foreign trade partners: South Africa (cm.
-South Africa), Canada, USA (cm.
-USA), United Kingdom .
-The monetary unit is lilangeni.
+Republic of South Africa), Canada , USA (cm.
+USA), Great Britain .
+The monetary unit is the lilangeni.

-Cyril and Methodius Encyclopedia of Tourism.
+Encyclopedia of Tourism Cyril and Methodius.
 2008 .

 Synonyms:

 Kingdom of Swaziland.
 State in southern Africa.
-The capital is Mbabane (80 thousand people - 2003).
-Territory - 17.4 thousand sq. km.
-Administrative division - 4 districts.
+The capital is the city of Mbabane (80 thousand people - 2003).
+Territory - 17.4 thousand square meters. km.
+Administrative-territorial division - 4 districts.
 Population - 1.17 million people.
 (2004).
-The official language is Sisvati and English.
+The official language is Siswati and English.
 Religion - Christianity, traditional African beliefs and Islam.
 The monetary unit is langeni.
-National holiday - Independence Day (1968), September 6.
+National holiday - Independence Day (1968), 6 September.

-Swaziland is a member of approx. 40 international organizations, including the UN since 1968, the Organization of African Unity (OAU) since 1968, and since 2002 its successor - the African Union (AU), the Non-Aligned Movement, the Common Market for Eastern and Southern Africa (COMESA) since 1994, the Communities Southern African Development (SADC) since 1992, the South African Customs Union (UATC) since 1969 and the Commonwealth (an association of countries that were part of the British Empire).
+Swaziland is a member of ca. 40 international organizations, including the UN since 1968, the Organization of African Unity (OAU) since 1968, and since 2002 its successor - the African Union (AU), the Non-Aligned Movement, the Common Market for Eastern and Southern Africa (COMESA) since 1994, the Community development of Southern Africa (SADC) since 1992, the South African Customs Union (SACU) since 1969 and the Commonwealth (an association of countries that were part of the British Empire).

 Nature.

-The surface of Swaziland is a highland descending eastward to the coastal plain of Mozambique, in three steps: High Veld (1000-1500 m above sea level), Middle Veld (400-800 m) and Low Veld (150-300 m).
-Located in the west, the High Weld is characterized by a rugged relief, with individual peaks exceeding 1800 m, the highest point being Mount Emlembe (1862 m).
-Medium Weld has a leveled surface and is good for farming.
-Low Veld is famous for its rich pastures and forests, in the east it is bounded by the Lebombo Mountains.
+The surface of Swaziland is a highland, lowering eastward to the coastal plain of Mozambique, in three stages: the High Weld (1000-1500 m above sea level), the Middle Weld (400-800 m) and the Low Weld (150-300 m).
+Located in the west, the High Veld is characterized by a dissected relief, some peaks exceed 1800 m, the highest point is Mount Emlembe (1862 m).
+The Middle Weld is characterized by a leveled surface and is favorable for farming.
+The Low Weld is famous for its rich pastures and forests, bounded to the east by the Lebombo Mountains.

 Minerals.

-Swaziland has significant reserves of minerals - diamonds, asbestos, gold, iron, coal, kaolin, tin, pyrophyllite, semi-precious stones (beryl, quartz, etc.) and talc.
+Swaziland has significant mineral resources - diamonds, asbestos, gold, iron, coal, kaolin, tin, pyrophyllite, semi-precious stones (beryl, quartz, etc.) and talc.

 Dense river network, the largest rivers are Komati, Ngvavuma, Umbeluzi, Usutu.
-Swaziland's main rivers cut through these mountains and flow into the Indian Ocean.
+The main rivers of Swaziland cut through these mountains and flow into the Indian Ocean.

 Climate.

-The region of High Velda is characterized by a subtropical climate with average temperatures ranging from 16 ° to 22 ° C and an average annual rainfall of 1200-1400 mm or more.
-Middle Weld and Lebombo Mountains are in a transition zone, and Low Weld is in a tropical climate zone with average temperatures of 20-24 ° C and an average annual rainfall of 500-700 mm.
+The High Weld region is characterized by a subtropical climate with average temperatures ranging from 16° to 22° C and an average annual rainfall of 1200-1400 mm or more.
+The Middle Weld and the Lebombo Mountains are in the transition zone, and the Low Weld is in the tropical climate belt with average temperatures of 20-24°C and an average annual rainfall of 500-700 mm.

-Flora- meadow in the area of the High Veld and forest savanna in the eastern part of the country (various acacias, including Australian, American pines, baobabs, gum tree, xerophytic shrubs, eucalyptus, etc.)
+Flora- meadow in the High Veld region and forest savannah in the eastern part of the country (various acacias, including Australian, American pines, baobabs, gum tree, xerophytic shrubs, eucalyptus trees, etc.)

-Fauna- there are different types of antelopes (including horned), hippos, white rhinos, zebras, crocodiles.
-The tsetse fly is common throughout the territory.
+Fauna- there are different types of antelopes (including markhorns), hippos, white rhinos, zebras, crocodiles.
+The tsetse fly is spread throughout the area.

 Population.

-97% of the population of Swaziland is Swazi (Bantu-speaking people).
+97% of the population of Swaziland are Swazi (Bantu-speaking people).
 OK.
-3% of residents are Europeans, mostly British.
-Siswati, the language of the Swazi people, is the state language along with English.
+3% of the inhabitants are Europeans, mostly British.
+Siswati, the language of the Swazi people, is the official language along with English.

 The urban population is approx. 25% (2008).
 After the capital, the largest city is Manzini.
-Traditional labor migration from Swaziland to mines and farms in South Africa continues.
+The traditional labor migration from Swaziland to the mines and farms of the Republic of South Africa continues.

 Religions.

 OK.
-60% of the population are Christians (mostly Protestants), approx. 40% adhere to traditional African beliefs (animalism, fetishism, cult of ancestors, forces of nature, etc.), there is a small Muslim community (2004).
-There are also a small number of Baha'i adherents.
-The spread of Christianity began at the beginning.
+60% of the population are Christians (mostly Protestants), approx. 40% adhere to traditional African beliefs (animalism, fetishism, the cult of ancestors, forces of nature, etc.), there is a small Muslim community (2004).
+There are also a small number of Baha'i followers.
+The spread of Christianity began in the beginning.
 19th century

 A constitutional monarchy.
-The constitution is in force, adopted in 1978 as amended in 1992.
+The constitution adopted in 1978 as amended in 1992 is in force.
 The head of state is the king, who has supreme legislative and executive power.
-The heir to the throne in Swaziland is a prince elected by members of the royal family.
-In the event of the death of the king or the minority of the heir to the throne, the country is ruled by the queen mother.
+The heir to the throne in Swaziland is a prince chosen by members of the royal family.
+In the event of the death of the king or the minority of the heir to the throne, the queen mother governs the country.

-Legislative power is partially exercised by a bicameral parliament, which consists of the House of Assembly (65 members) and the Senate (30 members).
-Parliament performs the functions of an advisory body under the king, since it does not accept, but only discusses the bills submitted by the government.
-In addition, the king has the right to veto parliamentary decisions.
-The 10 members of the House of Assembly are appointed by the king and 55 are popularly elected through a complex two-tier scheme.
-Candidates for voting are nominated by traditional local councils, which are composed of chiefs.
-20 members of the Senate are appointed by the king and 10 are elected by the House of Assembly.
-The term of office of both chambers of parliament is 5 years.
+Legislative power is partially exercised by a bicameral parliament, which consists of the House of Assembly (65 deputies) and the Senate (30 deputies).
+Parliament performs the functions of an advisory body under the king, since it does not accept, but only discusses bills submitted by the government.
+In addition, the king has the right to veto the decisions of Parliament.
+The 10 members of the House of Assembly are appointed by the king, while 55 are elected by the people through a complex two-stage scheme.
+Candidates for voting are put forward by traditional local councils, which consist of chiefs.
+The 20 members of the Senate are appointed by the King and 10 are elected by the House of Assembly.
+The term of office of both houses of parliament is 5 years.

-In practice, state decisions are made by the king after their discussion in Libandle (the National Council, whose members are representatives of the court nobility, the king and the queen mother) and Lycoco (a narrow circle of the most trusted members of the royal family).
+In practice, state decisions are made by the king after their discussion in Libandl (National Council, whose members are representatives of the court nobility, the king and the queen mother) and Likoko (a narrow circle of the most trusted members of the royal family).

 Executive power is exercised by the government and the prime minister, who is appointed by the king from among the deputies of the House of Assembly.

-The national flag is a rectangular panel consisting of three horizontal stripes: two blue (above and below) and one red between them.
-The red stripe is bordered on both sides by narrow yellow stripes.
-In the center of the red stripe is superimposed the image of a large black and white shield, which covers two parallel spears and a wand decorated with tassels.
+The national flag is a rectangular panel consisting of three horizontal stripes: two blue (top and bottom) and one red between them.
+The red stripe is bordered on both sides by narrow stripes of yellow.
+In the center of the red stripe there is an image of a large black-and-white shield, which covers two parallel spears and a rod decorated with tassels.

 The country is divided into 4 regions.

 There is a dual legal system - traditional and constitutional courts.
 The highest court is the Supreme Court.
-Decisions made in traditional courts can be appealed to constitutional courts.
+Decisions made in the traditional courts can be appealed to the constitutional courts.

 Armed Forces and Defense.

 The armed forces of Swaziland were created in 1973.
-Compulsory military service (2 years) has been introduced since 1983.
-In 2002, the armed forces totaled approx. 3 thousand people The maintenance of public order is provided by paramilitary police units.
-Defense spending in 2004 was $ 40.5.
+Compulsory military service (2 years) was introduced in 1983.
+In 2002, the armed forces numbered approx. 3 thousand people The protection of public order is provided by paramilitary police forces.
+Defense spending in 2004 was $40.5.
 USA.
 (1.4% of GDP).

 Foreign policy.

 It is based on the policy of non-alignment.
-The main foreign policy partners are South Africa and Mozambique.
+The main foreign policy partners are the Republic of South Africa and Mozambique.
 Relations with Mozambique are complicated by the influx of Mozambican refugees.

-The question of establishing bilateral diplomatic relations between the USSR and Swaziland was first discussed at the end.
-1970s during an unofficial visit to the country of an employee of the Embassy of the Soviet Union in Mozambique.
+The question of establishing bilateral diplomatic relations between the USSR and Swaziland was first discussed in con.
+1970s during an unofficial visit to the country by an employee of the embassy of the Soviet Union in Mozambique.
 King Sobhuza II, under pressure from the then government of South Africa, refused the proposed contacts.
 Diplomatic relations between the Russian Federation and the Kingdom of Swaziland were established on November 19, 1999.

 A multi-party system has developed in the country, but political parties operate on an illegal basis.
-The most influential of them are:
+The most influential of them:

-- "Ngwane National Liberation Congress", KNON (Ngwane National Liberatory Congress, NNLC), chairman. - Dlamini Lunch (Obed Dlamini), gen. sec. - Dumisa Dlamini.
-Party, fundamentals. in 1962 as a result of a split in the Progressive Party of Swaziland;
+- "Ngwane National Liberation Congress", KNON (Ngwane National Liberatory Congress, NNLC), chairman. - Dlamini Obed (Obed Dlamini), gene. sec. - Dlamini Dumis (Dumisa Dlamini).
+Party, main. in 1962 as a result of a split in the Swaziland Progressive Party;

 ECONOMY